eg424/MIP/README.md

 ## Setup

 1. Connect Arduino via USB to your computer.
-2. Upload `modifiedPWM.ino` to your Arduino Mega 2560.
+2. Upload `Helmholtz.ino` to your Arduino Mega 2560.
 4. Launch `serial_interface.py` or `serial_cal_test.py` as needed.
 5. Use `camera.py` for visual monitoring and recording.